solcomining/isd-reporter/README.md

 2. `isdreporter.py` does not mark expired spawns as unavailable.
 3. `isdreporter.py` processes .mail files sequentially, and submits new spawns as it finds them.

-An improved approach might be to process all spawns into one structure, formatted similarly to current.xml.
+An improved approach might be to process all mails into one structure, formatted similarly to current.xml.
 That would allow for creation of a set of new spawns, and a set of expired spawns.
 Then those sets could be submitted to Galaxy Harvester in one operation.

 ***
 ### Screenshots